ccgd-profile/BreaKmer/README.md

     - A summary file labeled \<analysis_name\>\_summary.out contains columns: Target name, number of contigs assembled, total number of variants detected, number of indels, number of inversions and tandem duplications, number of translocations, and a list of translocation gene partners.
   - Output for each SV type are put in respective tab-delimited files, labeled \<analysis_name\>\_\<indel,trl,inv\_rearrangement,td\_rearrangement\>\_svs.out
     - The columns are:
+       - Target_Name - Target region name
-       - genes - Gene/Target names
+       - SV_type - Rearrangement type (rearrangement, indel)
+       - SV_subtype - Rearrangement subtype (trl, inversion, tandem duplication)
+       - Description - Description of the indel (I5 = Insertion of 5 base pairs, D5 = deletion of 5 base pairs)
-       - target_breakpoints - Target genomic breakpoints (chr:pos) (I/D<size> for indels)
+       - All_genomic_breakpoints - All the genomic breakpoints for the structural variant event.
-       - align_cigar - Re-alignment CIGAR string
-       - mismatches - Number of re-alignment mismatches
-       - strands - Strand(s) of contig when realigned
-       - rep_overlap_segment_len - Percentage re-alignment overlaps with repeat regions:length of aligned BLAT segments
-       - sv_type - Type of variation detected
+       - Target_genomic_breakpoints - Breakpoints only within the target region.
-       - split_read_count - Number of assembled reads that cover the assembled contig at the inferred breakpoint
+       - Split_read_counts - Number of assembled reads that cover the assembled contig at the inferred breakpoint.
-       - nkmers - Number of kmers used to assemble the contig
-       - disc_read_count - Number of discordantly-mapped paired-end reads that support the event (Not applicable to indels).
+       - Discordant_read_counts - Number of discordantly-mapped paired-end reads that support the event (Not applicable to indels).
-       - breakpoint_coverages - Number of non-duplicated reads aligned at the inferred breakpoint locations.
+       - Read_depth_at_genomic_breakpoints - Depth of coverage at the inferred breakpoints.
+       - Align_cigar - Cigar formatted string to indicate realignment to the reference sequence.
+       - Strands - Strands the contig sequence realigned to on the reference sequence.
+       - Total_mismatches - Number of base pairs that were mismatched in the realignment to the reference sequence.
+       - Realignment_uniqueness - Uniqueness metric for the realignment.
-       - contig_id - Contig ID
+       - Contig_ID - Contig ID
+       - Contig_length - Number of base pairs in the contig sequence.
-       - contig_seq - Contig sequence.
+       - Contig_sequence - Contig sequence.
+       - Filtered - Boolean field to indicate if the variant passed basic filtering criteria.
+       - Filtered_reason - Message for filter reason if Filtered is True.
+       - Filter_values - Additional information from the realignment.
   - Each target gene in which a SV was detected has a separate output directory (\<analysis\_dir\>/output/\<target\_name\>) containing formatted output specific to the target and the related reference-aligned sequence reads for the contigs that contain the structural variants detected in BAM format.